ryandoyle5401/Budgetr/Project Requirements.md

 ## Software Design
 <strong>Kotlin:</strong>
 Kotlin is a cross-platform, high-level programming language that is interoperable with Java.
 Kotlin compiles to Java bytecode and uses the Java Virtual Machine to run its code.
-Part of the aspects of Kotlin that make it a worthy programming language are the following: packages, classes, functions, objects and their properties, interfaces, enums, data classes, and companion objects.
-Packages are used to organize related classes and functions into a hierarchical structure.
-Classes create an outline for unique objects to be made with their own properties.
-Functions define an object's behavior, and they allow objects to perform tasks.
-Objects are created from classes, and the object's properties both help to define the object and make it unique from other objects.
-Interfaces are used to outline functions that inheriting classes must define themselves.
-Enums are used to name a set of constant values that a variable can take on.
-Data classes are utilized to store data.
-Companion objects define members that are associated with the class itself rather than an object of the class.
+Part of the aspects of Kotlin that make it a worthy programming language are the following: packages (to organize classes), classes (for creating an outline for objects), functions (allow objects to perform tasks), objects and their properties (unique instances of a class with their own unique properties), interfaces (creates a basic outline of functions for classes to implement), enums (for a set of constant variable values), data classes (for data storage and organization), and companion objects (creates static members).
 Together all of these features of Kotlin combine to make creating an Android application possible.

 <strong>Firebase:</strong>
 Firebase is a database created by Google, and it is designed to store data primarily for web and mobile applications.
-Some of the components of Firebase include a FirebaseApp, FirebaseOptions, FirebaseAuth, Firebase Realtime Database, Firebase Storage, Firebase Cloud Messaging, and Firebase Analytics.
-The FirebaseApp is simply an application that acts as the entry point for Firebase services.
-FirebaseOptions class is used to configure Firebase options, such as the project ID, API key, and application name.
-FirebaseAuth includes services revolving around user authentication for signing up or signing in to an application.
-The Firebase Realtime Database includes packages for storing, retrieving, and changing data.
-Firebase Storage is a collection of classes that deal with interacting with Firebase Cloud Storage which can store files and objects.
-Firebase Cloud Messaging is used to send notifications to applications, and Firebase Analytics provide insight into both the user's behvaior and their app usage.
+Some of the components of Firebase include a FirebaseApp (an application that acts as the entry point for Firebase services), FirebaseOptions (used to configure options such as project ID, API key, and app name), FirebaseAuth (includes services for authenticating sign-up/sign-in), Firebase Realtime Database (includes packages for storing, retrieving, and changing data), Firebase Storage (collection of classes that interact with Firebase Cloud Storage, which can store files and objects), Firebase Cloud Messaging (sends notifications), and Firebase Analytics (provide details about user behavior and app usage).
 Combined together, all these features used make Firebase ideal for authenticating users, storing, retrieving, and modifying their data, and analyzing their data.
 When used with Kotlin, the Firebase features combined with Kotlin features are ideal for creating a mobile Android application.

 ## Coding Guidelines
 <strong>Kotlin Style Guide:</strong>
 Link to the official [Kotlin Style Guide](https://developer.android.com/kotlin/style-guide)
 Link to the official [KDoc documentation](https://kotlinlang.org/docs/kotlin-doc.html)
 Link to the official [KDoc Dokka tool documentation](https://kotlinlang.org/docs/dokka-introduction.html)

 <strong>Why we chose this style and documentation:</strong>
 We chose this style and documentation because it's the style and documentation on the Android Developer and Kotlin website, so we figured it would be best to use what is recommeneded by those who develop Android apps and those who wrote the programming language.

 <strong>How we plan to enforce this:</strong>
 We plan on enforcing this by having the guides linked within the GitHub repo, and all members will need to look over the guides.
 This way, if any member ever has a question about how to format something, they can easily refer to the guides to try and find an answer.